Showing posts with label Sarah Palin. Show all posts

 Monday morning quarterbacking

-I was hopeful after Ms. Palin's rousing convention speech, but I still worried that Joe Biden would wipe the floor with her at the debates -- he did not and I kept hoping.
-My heart sunk after those Katy Couric interviews.
-I became an impostor by my silence.
+I was hopeful after Ms. Palin's rousing convention speech, but still worried that Joe Biden would wipe the floor with her at the debates.
+He did not and I kept hoping, but my heart sank after those Katy Couric interviews.

 Katy Couric's interview revealed a vacuous performance from a candidate who is supposed to be a heartbeat away from the Oval Office.
 Ms. Palin will have a future in national politics, but she was not at all ready for this experience.
 Don't blame her, blame McCain's advisers.
 Having the "right views" and no skeletons, is not enough.